-In 2020, school district administrators face numerous challenges including:
+In recent times, school district administrators have faced numerous challenges including:

 Helping schools navigate the disruption and uncertainty of COVID-19;